yiftachn/krembot_sim_fork/README.md

 However, it's possible to create Particle object as part of the controller, such that for each instance a new Particle instance will be created with a specific krembot data.
 This implemetation solves the problem, but also means the user is limited to use this API only inside krembot.ino.cpp file.

+### Sensors Behavior

+Some sensors behave diffrently than normal, in order to immitate real hardware sensors, which also work that way.
+(This is not a simulation limitation, but a requirement)

+#### Proximity (IR) Sensor

+Normally, this sensor should measure the distance to the closest object in front of it.
+Real Krembot hardware return maximum distance when another krembot is in front of the sensor, and distance from object when something other than krembot is in front.
+The same behavior is implemented in the simulator.

+#### Bumpers

+Normally, this sensor should return "true" whenever the bumper is close enough to an object.
+Real Krembot hardware bumper is only pressed when it is pressed with a certain amount of force.
+The same behavior is implemented in the simulator.

 ## Further Documentation
 https://www.argos-sim.info/documentation.php